lhr-solar/Telemetry/Raspberry Pi Telemetry Server/Readme.md

 ### Nucleo setup

-Finally, you will need to upload the telemetry ode to a nucleo microcontroll that has an ethernet port (we used the Nucleo-F429ZI).
+Finally, you will need to upload the telemetry ode to a nucleo microcontroller that has an ethernet port (we used the Nucleo-F429ZI).

 To do this, find the file called ```mbed-os-example-udp-sockets.NUCLEO_F429ZI.bin``` in this gihub project.
 Next, plug the nucleo board into your computer.
 It should show up as a device in you file explorer, similar to a usb flash drive.
 Drag the file mentioned earlier into the nuclue device.
 Now the nuclueo is programmed!